 Archis maintains a substantial appellate practice, drafting briefs in the US Supreme Court, federal and state appellate courts, and trial courts around the country.
 Among other things, Archis has prepared merits and amicus briefs in leading appellate cases involving class action and arbitration issues.
-He recently co-authored key amicus briefs in Wal-Mart Stores, Inc. v.
+Archis was one of the counsel who represented the petitioner in Spokeo, Inc. v.
 Robins

 Archis also advises and represents clients on legislative matters, helping advance substantive business and legal concerns within the public policy-making environment.
-He recently testified before the Senate Judiciary Committee on issues relating to class actions and arbitration.
+He has testified before the Senate Judiciary Committee on issues relating to class actions and arbitration.

 While at Mayer Brown, Archis has undertaken a number of pro bono matters, including litigation at the trial and appellate levels and public policy work on human rights issues.
-He is a co-chair of the amicus committee of the North American South Asian Bar Association of North America and on the board of the South Asian Bar Association of the District of Columbia.
+He is a co-chair of the amicus committee of the South Asian Bar Association of North America and on the board of the South Asian Bar Association of the District of Columbia.